yugabyte/yugabyte-db/docs/content/community-edition/quick-start/binary/linux-test-local-cluster.md

 ## Test CQL service

 [**cqlsh**](http://cassandra.apache.org/doc/latest/tools/cqlsh.html) is a command line shell for interacting with Apache Cassandra through [CQL (the Cassandra Query Language)](http://cassandra.apache.org/doc/latest/cql/index.html).
 It utilizes the Python CQL driver, and connects to the single node specified on the command line.

-### Install cqlsh

-- For Linux

 For ease of use, the YugaByte DB linux package ships with the 3.10 version of cqlsh in its bin directory.

-- For Mac OS

-Standard Apache Cassandra binary [download](http://cassandra.apache.org/doc/latest/getting_started/installing.html) has cqlsh in its bin directory.
-You can move the cqlsh binary from that location to the yugabyte/bin directory for easier access.

 ### Connect with cqlsh